tc39/proposal-temporal/docs/plainmonthday.md

 - `isoMonth` (number): A month, ranging between 1 and 12 inclusive.
 - `isoDay` (number): A day of the month, ranging between 1 and 31 inclusive.
 - `calendar` (optional `Temporal.Calendar` or plain object): A calendar to project the date into.
+- `referenceISOYear` (optional for ISO 8601 calendar; required for other calendars):
-- `referenceISOYear` (optional number): A reference year, used for disambiguation when implementing other calendar systems.
+  A reference year in the ISO 8601 calendar for disambiguation when implementing calendar systems.
-  The default is the first leap year after the [Unix epoch](https://en.wikipedia.org/wiki/Unix_time).
+  The default for the ISO 8601 calendar is the first leap year after the [Unix epoch](https://en.wikipedia.org/wiki/Unix_time).
-  You can omit this parameter unless using a non-ISO-8601 calendar.
+  This value is required for other calendar systems, but can cause serious problems if not set correctly.

 **Returns:** a new `Temporal.PlainMonthDay` object.

-Use this constructor if you have the correct parameters for the date already as individual number values, or you are implementing a custom calendar.
-Otherwise, `Temporal.PlainMonthDay.from()`, which accepts more kinds of input, allows inputting dates in different calendar reckonings, and allows controlling the overflow behaviour, is probably more convenient.
+> NOTE: To avoid infinite recursion, the `referenceISOYear` is accepted as-is without validating that the year contains the specified month and day in the desired calendar and without replacing the year with a canonical value like `from` and `with` will do.
+> These limitations mean that `equals` or `compare` may return `false` for `Temporal.PlainMonthDay` instances where the month and day are identical, but the reference years don't match.
+> For this reason, it is STRONGLY recommended that this constructor SHOULD NOT be used except when implementing a custom calendar or when only using the ISO 8601 calendar.
+> For other calendars, use the `from` method which will always set the same reference year for the same month, day, and calendar.

 All values are given as reckoned in the [ISO 8601 calendar](https://en.wikipedia.org/wiki/ISO_8601#Dates).

-Together, `referenceISOYear`, `isoMonth` and `isoDay` must represent a valid date in that calendar.
-For example, February 29 (Leap day in the ISO 8601 calendar) is a valid value for `Temporal.PlainMonthDay`, even though that date does not occur every year, because the default value of `referenceISOYear` is a leap year.
+The `referenceISOYear` ensures that month/day combinations like February 29 (a leap day in the ISO 8601 calendar) or 15 Adar I (in a leap month in the Hebrew calendar) can be used for `Temporal.PlainMonthDay`, even though those dates don't occur every calendar year.
+`referenceISOYear` corresponds to a calendar year where this month and day actually exist.

 > **NOTE**: The `isoMonth` argument ranges from 1 to 12, which is different from legacy `Date` where months are represented by zero-based indices (0 to 11).